 Make My Company

-Business Setup In Oman
+Business Setup and Company Formation In Oman

 Costs & Timelines: What to Expect in 2026

-Based on our 2026 data:
+Based on Our 2026 Filing Data

 • 68% of companies were operational in under 4 weeks

-• 10% required extended sector approvals
+• 10% required extended sector approvals (healthcare, logistics, telecom)

 business setup consultant in oman